 - Add a few drops of store-bought liquid smoke to the baba ganoush, to elevate it!

 ***Now before you gasp at the idea of using liquid smoke, please look at the ingredients.
 Liquid smoke really is made from just smoke: Wood chips like hickory or mesquite are burned, and particles of the smoke are collected in condensers.
 The resulting liquid is concentrated down for a stronger flavor.

 As I said, I prefer using the grilling/smoke chip method, but if you are set on roasting instead of grilling, simply add a couple of drops of liquid smoke to elevate it.

-I hope you love this Authentic Baba Ganoush recipe as much as I do!
-Please let me know what you think in the comments and ratings below!
+I hope you love this Authentic Baba Ganoush recipe as much as we do!
+Please let us know what you think in the comments and ratings below!

-Simple, flavorful, Authentic Baba Ganoush recipe made with smoky grilled eggplant, tahini, garlic and lemon.
-A healthy, delicious Middle Eastern Eggplant Dip that is full of complexity and depth.
+Truly the BEST recipe for Baba Ganoush baked in the oven, or grilled (best) with eggplant, tahini paste, garlic, salt and lemon.
+A delicious Middle Eastern Eggplant Dip that is full of complexity and depth.
 Gluten-free, low-carb, vegan.